Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 The order in which we will study these spaces begins in the opposite direction from which man approached the presence of God.
 The Exodus instructions start with the very most inner part of this structure.

-J. Vernon McGee, in his "Thru the Bible" commentary, sheds some light on the reason for this.
+In his "Thru the Bible" commentary, J. Vernon McGee sheds some light on the reason for this.

 "Notice that the first article of furniture is the Ark.
 We are approaching it from God's viewpoint, from the inside looking out.
 The Ark was in the Holy of Holies where God's presence dwelt.
 If we were approaching it from man's viewpoint we would come first to the gate of the Tabernacle, then the Brazen altar, then the Laver."